4 Common Mistakes People Make Selling Probate Real Estate (And How to Avoid Them)

 Real estate disclosure laws set rules for what you have to tell buyers about a home before they follow through on the deal.
 Laws are a mixed bag from state to state, but most states, in some shape or form, require sellers and their agents to disclose any “material defects” about a home upfront in writing.

-According to the National Association of Certified Home Inspectors, material defects are those that negatively impact a home’s value or could pose an unreasonable risk to the buyers’ safety, like bad wiring or a gas leak.
+According to the National Association of Certified Home Inspectors, material defects are those that negatively affect a home’s value or could pose an unreasonable risk to the buyers’ safety, like bad wiring or a gas leak.

 This is because if the seller of the home didn’t occupy the property before the sale, some personal knowledge disclosures won’t apply as he or she can’t be expected to know anything about the property.

-Prevention tactic: Communicate any disclosure questions to your agent and attorney early on and follow their advice on whether to make an issue known.
+Prevention tactic: Communicate any disclosure questions to your agent and attorney early on, and follow their advice on whether to make an issue known

 “Everybody that I’ve ever dealt with that ever had any potential hint of issues or trouble, it’s because they didn’t tell me about a problem until it was almost too late,” Wages said.
 “Then we had to scramble to figure out how we protect them so they’re not going to have an issue a couple years down the road before the statute of limitations expires.”